Altermagnet-Superconductor Heterostructure: a Scalable Platform for Braiding of Majorana Modes

 Further, these fields will remain pinned to a specific minimum, until the point the edge-gap itself closes, at which point the energy price deforming one solution to another goes to zero.
 This leads to a \emph{filling anomaly}\,\cite{goldstone1981} along each corner of the platform.
 Each quasiparticle charge is set to $\Delta Q=\pm \frac{e}{2}$ by the ground state solution, where $e$ is the associated conserved charge.
-Here, each charge is pinned locally to a kink that forms by the sudden interpolation between adjacent edge ground state configurations (see SM for further details).

-After having established the formation of fractional charges, we now show that they are also stable zero-energy modes.
+Having established the formation of fractional charges, we now show that they are also stable zero-energy modes.
 To answer this, we construct a local representation of the MZM operators\,\cite{Cheng2012,Mazza2018,chua2020} in this bosonized picture: